innightwolfsleep/text-generation-webui-telegram_bot/readme.md

 - chat and notebook modes
 - session for all users are separative (by chat_id)
 - local session history - conversation won't be lost if server restarts.
 Separated history between users and chars.
-- nice "X typing" during generating (users will not think that bot stucking)
+- chat action "typing" during generating
 - buttons: continue previous message, regenerate last message, remove last messages from history, reset history button, new char loading menu
 - you can load new characters from text-generation-webui\characters with "/load" command!!!
 - you can load new model during conversation with /models